mat646/ForexBrowser/README.md

 ### Install autocomplete:

-Only for temporary installatinon.
+Only for temporary installation.
 Enables console autocomplete.

 ```sh